 - Atrial fibrillation with bundle branch block

 - Polymorphic ventricular tachycardia (Torsade de Pointes)

 Narrow complex tachycardia

 For narrow complex tachycardia, vagal manoeuvers can result in inhibition of the atrioventricular node, resulting in a reduction of the heart rate.
-Vagal manoeuvers include carotid sinus massage (manually stimulating the carotid area in the neck) or Valsalva manoeuvres (forcefully expiring against a closed glottis stimulate the vagus nerve, which propagates a parasympathetic response.
+Vagal manoeuvers include carotid sinus massage (manually stimulating the carotid area in the neck) or Valsalva maneuvers (forcefully expiring against a closed glottis stimulate the vagus nerve, which propagates a parasympathetic response.
 Consequently, a negative inotropic effect is achieved.
-If manual techniques fail, then chemical cardioversion and negative chronotropic effect can be achieved by the bolus administration of 6 milligrams, IV of atropine into a large vein.
-Atropine also works by blocking the atrioventricular node.
+If manual techniques fail, then chemical cardioversion and negative chronotropic effect can be achieved by the bolus administration of 6 milligrams, IV of adenosine into a large vein.
+Adenosine also works by blocking the atrioventricular node.
 The drug is administered simultaneously with a saline flush via a three-way stop cock, with continuous electrocardiogram monitoring.
 It is important to identify the specific narrow complex tachycardia and treat the patient accordingly.

 Wide complex tachycardias

 Wide complex tachycardias are quite dangerous and are likely to progress to a fatal rhythm.
 If it is difficult to identify the underlying rhythm, then the patient should be treated as a ventricular tachycardia patient (since this is the most common cause of broad complex tachycardia).
 The patient should be connected to a continuous cardiac monitor and a defibrillator should be readily available.